vighnesh153/vighnesh153-monorepo/README.md

 ### TODO
 * Add nodemon to nodejs app
-* Add package creation to npm run new
+* Add new package creation to npm run new
-* NextJS
-  * Configure eslint-config-vighnesh153 for all types of projects (nextjs, react-library, base-typescript, etc)
-  * Add linting to nextjs script